suent/Carpenter.AzurePipelines/docs/variables.md

 The target NuGet feed to use when deploying NuGet packages to the Test2 stack.
 This value is set by the `deployNuGetTargetFeedTest2` parameter.

-### Carpenter.Deploy.NuGet.TargetFeed.Staging
+### Carpenter.Deploy.NuGet.TargetFeed.Stage

-The target NuGet feed to use when deploying NuGet packages to the Staging stack.
-This value is set by the `deployNuGetTargetFeedStaging` parameter.
+The target NuGet feed to use when deploying NuGet packages to the Stage stack.
+This value is set by the `deployNuGetTargetFeedStage` parameter.

 ### Carpenter.Deploy.NuGet.TargetFeed.Prod